rpgreview/papersandpaychecks/cow-orkers.md

 Join the other prisoners without saying anything?
 Go to 5.3.21 The Truck Journey

 ### 5.3.4 The Gun Fight

+You have ended up in a gun fight with four trained guards.
+What were you thinking?
+They have Firearms +2, Gymnastics +2, STR 11, +0 and DEX 13, +1 ; you have default skills at -4 and DEX +1.
+Standard handguns from the core rules are used, causing 3x Wounds damage.

+The Guards will continue shooting at you until you are dead.
+Finally, you are at one with Kim Il-sung, the Eternal President of the Democratic People's Republic of Korea.
+Game over.

+If, by an extraordinary success of lucky dice rolls, "wonsung-ido namueseo tteoreojinda" ("even monkeys fall from trees"), or the judicious use of Player Points, you succeed in the gun fight, you may make your escape.
+Go tp 5.3.31, The Great Escape.

+### 5.3.5 The Farm

+You're back at the farm, in barracks accomodation, with a hard bed and a thin blanket.
+Maybe you've managed to sneak some chicken meat in, maybe you've even managed a pistol.
+You try think back, before being put in the box, what work at the farm was like.
+Your memory is blurry.
+You remember meals, twice a day, mainly corn meal.
+Any meat you had was from animals - rats, insects, lizards - that you caught in the field.
+You remember the work being very hard and the hours long, with constant exposure to the elements.

+A child cries out somewhere in the darkness.
+Entire families are often incarcerated here, "guilt by association".
+Why are you here?
+You still do not know, and when you asked the guard at the box beat you.

+But you have a choice, you always have a choice.
+If you decide to stay here at the farm go to 5.3.22 A Work Day.
+If you decide that you're going to escape go to 5.3.32 The Latrines.

 ### 5.3.11 The Box Guard